renehernandez/data_structures_101/README.md

 ### Documentation

 The documentation lives at the [github pages](https://renehernandez.github.io/data_structures_101/).
-For the nitty gritty details of the implementation go to [http://www.rubydoc.info/gems/data_structures_101](http://www.rubydoc.info/gems/data_structures_101). go to You can also go through several posts on [https://bitsofknowledge.net](https://bitsofknowledge.net/tag/data-structures/) where I have discussed the implementations.
+For the nitty gritty details of the implementation go to [http://www.rubydoc.info/gems/data_structures_101](http://www.rubydoc.info/gems/data_structures_101).

+You can also go through several posts on [https://bitsofknowledge.net](https://bitsofknowledge.net/tag/data-structures/) where I have discussed the implementations.

 ## Contributing